WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_publication.md

 * The `version` of the IG should include a label indicating the draft status: `0.1.0-draft`
 * The `releaseLabel` of the IG should be `draft`

 #### Publication

-Once the review process is complete and any resulting issues addressed and applied to the implementation guide, the final publication should be prepared:
+Once the review process is complete and any resulting issues addressed and applied to the implementation guide, the release publication should be prepared.
+The release publication takes the current status of the specification, and saves it as a named release that is available for referencing.
+SMART Guidelines, when released, are published in `https://smart.who.int/<code>`, where `<code>` is the implementation guide code.

+The release publication steps are:

+1. Review the changes since the last release, and define if these are breaking changes or not, and update the version accordingly in the `sushi-config.yaml` or implementation guide `.json` file.
+1.1.
+If this is the first release, review the entire content and version policy to decide if this is a first official release, or a preview, and define the version number accordingly.

+2. Optionally, create a new branch, e.g. `release-candidate` for iterating changes.

+3. Create a publication-request.json

+4. Update the ImplementationGuide (and all conformance artifacts in the IG):
-* The `status` of the IG (and all conformance artifacts in the IG) should be `active`
+    * The `status` of the IG (and all conformance artifacts in the IG) should be `active`;
-* The `version` of the IG should not include a label: `0.1.0`
+    * The `version` of the IG should be in the format `0.1.0` and should not include a label;
     * The `releaseLabel` of the IG should be `release`
+    * The date of the ImplementationGuide should be set to the current date

+5. Run the normal build process and check if all is ok

+6. Run the release publication process using the ImplementationGuide publisher in release publication mode (see [HL7 page](https://confluence.hl7.org/pages/viewpage.action?pageId=81027536) for some details on the tooling)

+7. If all is ok and the pages are created correctly, create a release and tag with the latest changes

+8. Make a PR of the built specification (all releases) to smart.who.int.

+9. If a branch was created in step 2, optionally merge it with any updates that have been done meanwhile.

+10. In the main branch, update the ImplementationGuide resource
+    * The `status` of the IG should be set back to `draft`;
+    * The `version` should be updated - this way it's immediately assured that any new changes are for a new version.